RWS/studio-api-docs/apiconcepts/filetypesupport/implement_the_verification_logic_bil.md

     MaxWordCount = _settings.MaxWordCount;
 }
 ```
-***

-Provide Access to the Verification Message Reporting Functionality
+## Provide Access to the Verification Message Reporting Functionality
---

-If your verifier finds any errors in the file, the user should be notified accordingly.
-To this end, add the following message reporter member to your class.
+When your verifier finds errors, notify the user.
+Add the following message reporter member to your class:

 # [C#](#tab/tabid-3)
 ```cs